Accelerated Dual Degree Programs

 This interdisciplinary and transdisciplinary educational model fosters nimble, flexible problem solving on multiple levels.
 Working in team and/or studio centered processes, students engage in real world, experiential and collaborative learning.
 The Accelerated Dual Degree programs prepare students for the complexities of contemporary practice and afford our graduates a competitive edge in today’s market.

-The combined Bachelor of Architecture and the Master of Interior Architecture 5+1 Accelerated Degree is an innovative educational model that allows students to achieve two accredited professional degrees.
+The combined Bachelor of Architecture and the Master of Interior Architecture 5+1.5 Accelerated Degree is an innovative educational model that allows students to achieve two accredited professional degrees.
 The program’s transdisciplinary nature encourages students to think broadly and envision innovative solutions to design-related problems.
-The 5+1 BArch/MSIA Accelerated Dual Degree creates a pathway for students who wish to pursue a graduate degree in Interior Architecture while completing the undergraduate, professional program in Architecture.
+The 5+1.5 BArch and MSIA Accelerated Dual Degree creates a pathway for students who wish to pursue a graduate degree in Interior Architecture while completing the undergraduate, professional program in Architecture.

-The 5+1 Accelerated Degree enables an undergraduate Architecture major to complete three graduate courses required by the Master of Interior Architecture program, for a maximum of eleven graduate course credits, while completing the undergraduate Bachelor of Architecture degree.
-By overlapping the two programs, a student achieves advanced standing in the three year, 69-credit Master of Interior Architecture program while an undergraduate and can complete the MSIA degree with an additional 20 credits.
-Upon graduation from the BArch program, a student may fulfill requirements for MSIA in one year of full-time study, comprising fall and spring semesters, for a total reduction of two years of graduate coursework and tuition.
+The 5+1.5 Accelerated Degree enables an undergraduate Architecture major to complete three graduate courses required by the Master of Interior Architecture program, for a maximum of ten graduate course credits, while completing the undergraduate Bachelor of Architecture degree.
+By overlapping the two programs, a student achieves advanced standing in the three year, 69-credit Master of Interior Architecture program while an undergraduate and can complete the MSIA degree with an additional 27 credits.
+Upon graduation from the BArch program, a student may fulfill requirements for MSIA in three semesters of full-time study, comprising spring, fall and spring semesters.

 Professional accountability and ethical practices regarding the environmental impact of architecture are values that connect these two programs, making the combination of these two fields an advantageous choice for students.
 Faculty includes architects who have been successful as developers through innovation and the invention of specific strategies to overcome financial shortcomings and policy roadblocks.